Abellan09/i2p_crawler/README.md

 in ```<root_project_folder>/crawler/database/```.

 ### Crawling
-Now it is time to crawl the I2P network.
+Now it is time to crawl the darknet network.
 Every time you want to start a new crawling procedure, we recommend to follow the next steps.

 1) Database population.